mui/material-ui/CONTRIBUTING.md

 is why it is disabled when tests are run locally by default.
 The rationale being that in almost all cases including or excluding elements from a query-set depending on their a11y-tree membership makes no difference.
-The queries where this does make a difference explicityl include this check e.g. `getByRole('button', { hidden: false })` (see [byRole documentation](https://testing-library.com/docs/dom-testing-library/api-queries#byrole) for more information).
+The queries where this does make a difference explicitly include this check e.g. `getByRole('button', { hidden: false })` (see [byRole documentation](https://testing-library.com/docs/dom-testing-library/api-queries#byrole) for more information).
 To see if your test (`test:browser` or `test:unit`) behaves the same between CI and local environment set the environment variable `CI` to `'true'`.

 ### Testing the documentation site